alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 #### scripts/build-server.js

-We need to create a build script to transform our code like JSX into some JS that can run on the server.
-I already [implemented that](https://github.com/reactjsacademy/react-scripts-ssr#step-1) if you want to use it.
+We need to create a new build script to transform our code like JSX into some JS that can run on the server.
+To keep composing, the new build will be composed with the react-scripts build && react-scripts-ssr server-build.
+I already [implemented a server-build script](https://github.com/reactjsacademy/react-scripts-ssr#step-1) if you want to use it.

 #### scripts/start.js